MOM’S CHATTY GIRL

 There was no need for words at this moment.
 The mother seemed to be in a thoughtful and somewhat prayerful state.
 The daughter sensing her mother’s deep thoughts, the best she could for a six year old, decided there was something very different about this cold rainy evening.
 The child refrained from speaking with all her might as she knew this was not a time to be her usual chatty self.
 This was a great restraint for this talkative and smiley child.
 There was a special hush to this night and the little girl knew before she went to bed she would be different.
 Her mother knew this too.

-When they arrived home they began their usual routine to prepare for bed.
-The mother went into their chilly family room with a snack of crackers and hot tea.
-She settled down to watch the evening news.
-She knew the day was not over.
-God still had one more event to complete that night.
-She waited half listening to the news and wondering how God was going to finish this day for her.
-The daughter slowly walked in and sat beside her mother.
-They knew this was it!
-This was the moment the mother had longed for from the day her daughter was laid in her arms as a tiny and delicate bundle.
+Upon returning home, they began their usual bedtime routine.
+The mother entered their chilly family room with a snack of crackers and hot tea, settling down to watch the evening news.
+She sensed that the day wasn't quite over; God had one more event in store for the night.
+As she half-listened to the news, she wondered how God would conclude her day.
+Her daughter slowly joined her, sitting beside her mother.
+They both realized this was the moment the mother had longed for since her daughter was first placed in her arms as a tiny, delicate bundle.
 The little girl said, “Mom, I want Jesus.
-I have been going to church such a long time, I want Jesus.”
-The mother smiled and then chuckled a bit as she put her arm around her child.
-Then she and the daughter talked about what Jesus had done on the cross and His resurrection.
-The mother made sure her little girl understood the significance of asking for forgiveness of sin and making Jesus her forever friend.
-Taking her small girl by the hand the mother knelt on her knees with her bowing child.
-The mother led her small daughter in a prayer and that night it was sealed.
-The little girl asked Jesus to be her forever friend.
-The minute they said “AMEN”, the room was filled with excited jumping and giggling from the small child.
-Her eyes twinkled like stars and she twirled like she was in a ballroom.
-She knew she had crossed over into a changed life.
-She asked God to help her to grow up and pray with people just like her mother had done with her in that chilly family room.
+I have been going to church for such a long time, and I want Jesus.”
+The mother smiled and chuckled softly, wrapping her arm around her child.
+Together, they discussed what Jesus had done on the cross and His resurrection.
+The mother ensured her daughter understood the importance of seeking forgiveness for her sins and making Jesus her eternal friend.
+Holding her daughter's hand, the mother knelt down with her bowing child.
+She guided her daughter in a prayer, and that night it was sealed.
+The little girl asked Jesus to come into her life.
+As soon as they said “AMEN,” the room was filled with the child's excited jumping and giggling.
+Her eyes sparkled like stars, and she twirled as if in a ballroom.
+She knew she had stepped into a transformed life.
+She asked God to help her grow up and pray with others, just as her mother had done with her in that chilly family room.

-The mother and daughter knew this moment was so much vaster than the two of them.
-The little girl’s changed life came from the influence of volunteers in her church.
-For you see, it was loving and compassionate nursery workers who had changed her diapers and sang to her in the nursery.
-This was where she learned God is love and gives us security.
-She asked God to keep her in a church of volunteers where babies and young parents are loved and made to feel secure.
+The mother and daughter understood that this moment was far greater than just the two of them.
+The transformation in the little girl's life was due to the impact of volunteers at her church.
+It was the caring and compassionate nursery workers who had changed her diapers and sang to her in the nursery.
+Here, she learned that God is love and provides us with security.
+She prayed for God to keep her in a church filled with volunteers where babies and young parents feel loved and secure.

-Then there was a quiet elderly gentleman whose eyes twinkled like Santa when he smiled.
-He stood at the door every Sunday and handed out programs.
-She loved his kind smile and funny jokes.
-This was where she learned God is kind and gives us joy.
-She prayed and asked God to keep her in a church where volunteers are kind and know real joy.
+There was also a gentle elderly man whose eyes sparkled like Santa's when he smiled.
+Every Sunday, he stood at the door distributing programs.
+She adored his warm smile and humorous jokes.
+It was here that she discovered that God is kind and brings joy.
+She prayed, asking God to keep her in a church where volunteers are kind and truly joyful.

 She loved her teachers in the children’s ministry.
 They seem to know how to make her feel special and important.
 One man was able to teach the lesson in a creative story form so she could understand the Bible.
 Through him she learned she was valuable to God and the Bible is God’s relevant and powerful word.
 She asked God to keep her in a church where volunteers teach the Bible in a way that changes lives.

-Thanks to volunteers, the small girl found a vital relationship with Christ.
-On that cold winter night, her heart was warmed by the Holy Spirit and her name was written in The Book of Life.
+Due to the efforts of volunteers, the young girl discovered an essential connection with Christ.
+On that chilly winter evening, the Holy Spirit warmed her heart, and her name was inscribed in The Book of Life.

-I know this story is true, because this is my story.
-I am that little girl who grew up and now has the honor of serving with a group of loving volunteers in my local church.
+This story is true because it is my own.
+I was that little girl who grew up and now has the privilege of serving alongside a group of caring volunteers at my local church.

 My Mom is in heaven.
 Her earthly influence has eternal dividends She invested her time and energies in eternal investments.
 She led me to love God, his mission through the local church, and his Word.
 She gave me the foundation to discover and live out God’s purposes for my life.
 It’s my desire to follow in her footsteps.

-Moms, our daily love and serving is a high and holy calling.
-We are fulfilling our unique purpose as moms.
-No one else can love and influence your family as you do.
-My children are grown men who are a great blessing to me.
-I no longer have the responsibilities of being a mom to young children or teenagers.
-I am fulfilled in knowing that I have the privilege to encourage and love my sons.
-At this season of life I also have the privilege to love a Daughter-In-Law (who is and awesome mom) and Granddaughter.
-God has given me more people to love!
-Our influence as moms is vast.
-Ladies, we are precious in God’s sight!
+Moms, our everyday acts of love and service represent a noble and sacred calling.
+We are realizing our distinct purpose as mothers.
+No one else can love and impact your family in the way you do.
+My children are now grown men who bring me great joy.
+I no longer have the duties of caring for young children or teenagers, but I find fulfillment in knowing that I still have the privilege to support and love my sons.
+Our influence as mothers and grandmothers is immense.
+Ladies, we are cherished in God’s eyes!